top of page

 From $289,640 USD

-Deja Vu - a stunning residential development that offers a perfect blend of eco-friendly living and rich cultural heritage.
+Welcome to Deja Vu - a stunning residential development that offers a perfect blend of modern eco-friendly living and rich cultural heritage.

 Our unique architectural design, lush green spaces, and wide range of amenities provide a serene and peaceful living environment that promotes balance and relaxation.